mussa-shirazi-imply/imply-kubernetes/README.md

 ### Pull and update imply chart(Optional)

-Below step is optional since we have already pull imply helm chart folder and updated the chart.
-To get the latest chart here is `imply` folder in this repo and run the following command.
-And Edit the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml) file on `./imply`
+The following step is optional since we have already pulled the Imply Helm chart folder and updated the chart.
+To get the latest chart, go to the imply folder in this repository and run the following command.
+Then, edit the [values.yaml](https://github.com/mussa-shirazi-imply/imply-kubernetes/blob/f44bf957bca78e6951524b252c3c2a1104cd5495/imply/values.yaml)  file in `./imply`.

 ```